 Alaska is one of the states in America that struggle with a multi-faceted substance addiction problem.
 Most of the people who use substances usually abuse more than one substance.
 Sometimes, they abuse several drugs at the same time.
 The Alaska State Troopers’ Statewide Drug Enforcement Unit (SDEU) 2017 annual report indicated that alcohol, cocaine, heroin, marijuana, methamphetamine, and prescription drugs were the most commonly abused substances in the state.
-About 9.8% of adolescents in Alaska reported using illicit drugs.
+In 2013-2014, about 9.8% of adolescents in Alaska reported using illicit drugs.
 The problem is that only 11.8% of people in the state needing treatment for illicit drug use received any.

 Facts about substance addiction in Alaska

 For a very long time, alcohol has been the most abused substance in Alaska.
 Criminal enterprises used private aircraft, local air carriers, snow machines, and boats to traffic alcohol into Alaskan villages.
 Air taxis and the US Postal Service were also used by smugglers as unwitting carriers.
 The report by SDEU indicated that alcohol abuse had the highest death rates in the state and that it was, in fact, twice as deadly as the deaths from opioids and methamphetamine combined.
 Alcohol abuse was a prominent factor in suicide, accidental deaths, violence against persons, and made up for 18% of all criminal convictions between 2006 and 2016.